• Skip to primary navigation

 Instructions

-• Mix in the remaining wet ingredients.
+• Mix together the wet ingredients.

 • In a separate bowl, mix together the dry ingredients.
 Sift the cassava flour if possible, but if not make sure to break up any clumps.